kyleescobar/oshook-barebones/README.md

 # oshook-barebones
-a basic osrs steam version hook demoing some stuff
+a basic osrs steam version hack demoing some stuff

 for some insight in to reversing the game read my blog [Reversing Games](https://reversing.games)